Shelf Incrimination

 I was hoping that this apartment was going to have like 17 rooms in it.
 Oh, if I

-just out of hypothetical, if the books were all in one room with a door that could close, would that be okay for you, Haley?
+Just out of hypothetical, if the books were all in one room with a door that could close, would that be okay for you, Haley?
 Or would you still get itchy brain?

 It would be better, but I know they're there.
 Are there any other triggers that cause itchy brain?
-I think we've landed kind of on books because that is the bulk of her stuff.
+I think we landed kind of on books because that is the bulk of her stuff.

 I think for a variety of reasons, it's really hard for her to let go of things physically and metaphorically.
 And it's quite easy for me to do that.

 But I think I will also say this is not nice either, but she has said that she likes living with me and not living with all her stuff.
-Oh,
+Oh.

 And what does that refer to?

-However, so it does refer to the fact that, like, I have enjoyed living in her apartment, which is a fully unpacked apartment as well, because for the past, like,
+However, so it does refer to the fact that like I have enjoyed living in her apartment, which is a fully unpacked apartment as well, because for the past, like,

 probably three or four years, I have never, I haven't lived in an apartment that was fully unpacked, which is partly to do with me, partly to do with previous partners, partly to do with the fact that I moved a bunch.